okfn-brasil/querido-diario/CONTRIBUTING.md

 $ black .
 ```

-Is is important to note that the CI will fail if you commit Python code that is not in accordance with Black code style.
+It is important to note that the CI will fail if you commit Python code that is not in accordance with Black code style.